SanjanaHD/lf-code-challenge/README.md

 # Scope for improvement

-Data Persistance can be implemented with the use of Database Logging can be implemented
+Data Persistence can be implemented with the use of Database.

+Logging can be implemented